ProgrammingWithNick/Ecommerce/README.md

 ## 🌟 Overview

 ProgrammingWithNick E-Commerce is a complete online shopping solution with separate customer and admin interfaces.
-The application provides a seamless shopping experience from browsing products to checkout and payment processing, along with a powerful admin dashboard for managing products, orders, and more.
+The application provides a seamless shopping experience from browsing products to checkout and payment processing, along with a powerful admin dashboard for managing products, orders, and more...

 ---